Project-Bilal/Project-Bilal.github.io/README.md

-### Welcome to Project Bilal: Revolutionizing Prayer Time in Your Home
 #### Our Vision
 Project Bilal brings the Islamic call to prayer (Athan) to modern smart speaker technology in Muslim homes.
 By leveraging existing smart speakers, the Bilal device accurately calculates and initiates the Athan at the right times.
 This cloud-based solution offers customization options like choosing specific Athans and setting preferred pre-Athan alerts, ensuring a personalized and timely prayer experience.